Softmotions/ncms/ncms-docs/ncms-docs-en/doc/gettingstarted/arch.rst

     Interface of a page content editor

-Pressing the key `Preview` displays the result of our work:
+Pressing the `Preview` key displays the result of our work:

 .. figure:: img/step11.png

-    Showing the created page `mypage`
+    Created page `mypage`

 Platform architecture